We love adding details to ceilings!

 2. Measure & Cut

-Then, lay out your design and determine how many planks you’ll need and what size to cut them all down.
+Then, lay out your design and determine how many planks you’ll need and what size to cut them all down to.
+In a perfect world all your planks will be the same length but we can almost guarantee that they wont be.
 For this area, we aren’t going to use any crown molding along the edges so, we wanted to make sure to cut the planks tight into the ceiling nook.
+If you are doing a crown molding around the perimeter you can leave the boards short or not tight to the wall because the gap will be covered by the crown.

 We cut the planks as we went one-by-one.